Each term is intended to be a brief definition to enable you to better understand the term as it is used in a particular blog post.

 Deferred Annuity: An annuity that doesn't mature or begin making payments until some future date.

-Deferred Income Annuity ("DIA"): An annuity for which annuitization begins at least 12 months after the date of purchase in exchange for a lump sum or series of periodic payments.
+Deferred Income Annuity ("DIA"): An annuity from which annuitization begins at least 12 months after the date of purchase in exchange for a lump sum or series of periodic payments.
 The annuitization can be for a term certain or lifetime, depending upon the terms of the annuity contract.

 Defined Benefit Plan: An employer-sponsored plan that provides for an actuarially determined lifetime, or potentially joint lifetime if married, retirement benefit, subject to IRS guidelines, beginning at a specified age based on age, salary, and number of years of participation in the plan.